OAWest/western.oa-bsa.org/program/training/dylc/index.md

 ## Nov 18-20, 2016

 <div class="alert alert-info">
-  Registration for DYLC is now full, though registration is still open for NLS until October 16.
-Please e-mail <a href="mailto:training@western.oa-bsa.org">training@western.oa-bsa.org</a> to be placed on the DYLC waiting list in case of cancellations.
+  Registration is now closed for both NLS and DYLC.
+Please e-mail <a href="mailto:training@western.oa-bsa.org">training@western.oa-bsa.org</a> to be placed on either the NLS or DYLC waiting list.
+We will do our best to accommodate on a space-available basis or as cancellations are received.
 </div>

 * **NLS and DYLC**